 Ann Rosar, M.B.A.

-Ms. Rosar has over twenty years of experience in finance with publicly held companies and more than fifteen years of experience regarding regulatory reporting requirements.
-Prior to serving as the Heat’s Controller, Ms. Rosar served as Manager of Financial Reporting and Accounting for LipoScience, Inc. (acquired by LabCorp), a provider of specialized cardiovascular diagnostic tests, from 2013 to 2015.
-From 2007 until 2013 she served in various roles at DARA Biosciences, Inc. (now Midatech Pharma US), an oncology supportive care pharmaceutical company, including the Vice President of Finance, Chief Accounting Officer and Controller.
-Ms. Rosar was the Manager of Financial Reporting and Accounting with Cicero, Inc. (formerly Level 8 Systems), a provider of business integration software, from June 2000 until November 2007, where she was responsible for Securities and Exchange Commission reporting, audits and budget analysis.
-Prior to that position, she served as Senior Financial Analyst-Business Operations for Nextel Communications.
+Ann Rosar has more than 20 years of finance experience within publicly held companies and more than 15 years of experience focusing on regulatory reporting requirements.
+Prior to serving as VP of Finance at Heat Biologics, Ms. Rosar served as Manager of Financial Reporting and Accounting for LipoScience, Inc. (acquired by LabCorp), a provider of specialized cardiovascular diagnostic tests, from 2013 to 2015.
+She also held various roles from 2007 to 2013 at the oncology supportive care pharmaceutical company, DARA Biosciences, Inc. (now Midatech Pharma US), including VP of Finance, Chief Accounting Officer and Controller.
+Earlier in her career, Ms. Rosar had also been responsible for Securities and Exchange Commission reporting, audits and budget analysis at the business integration software provider, Cicero, Inc. (formerly Level 8 Systems); as well as Senior Financial Analyst-Business Operations for Nextel Communications.

-Ms. Rosar received a M.B.A. in Finance from the University of Houston and received her undergraduate degree from North Carolina State University.
+Ms. Rosar received an MBA in Finance from the University of Houston and received her undergraduate degree from North Carolina State University.